 A Guide to Reactive Printing Process

-The printing process by which application of color or dye to fabric in a definite design or pattern is done with the help of reactive dye is called reactive printing.
-After the application of reactive print paste to fabric, the color creates bond with the cellulosic fibre and helps to resist washing and friction and also creates the fastness properties.
+The printing process by which application of colour or dye to fabric in a definite design or pattern is done with the help of reactive dye is called reactive printing.
+After the application of reactive print paste to fabric, the colour creates a bond with the cellulosic fibre and helps to resist washing and friction and also creates the fastness properties.

 Reactive Print Paste Preparation Ingredients

-Sodium hexa meta-phosphate is used as sequestering agent to remove hardness of water.
+Sodium hexametaphosphate is used as a sequestering agent to remove hardness of water.

-Sodium alginate is used as thickener.
-It is also used in reactive print as thickener to make printing past.
+Sodium alginate is used as a thickener.
+It is also used in reactive print as a thickener to make printing paste.

 Urea is used to increase the solubility of the dyes in water and thereby enhance the brightness and intensity of the dyes used.

-Sodium bicarbonate is used as soda ash to increase the fixation of dyestuff into fibre molecule.
+Sodium bicarbonate is used as soda ash to increase the fixation of dyestuff into fibre molecules.

-Kollasol CDA is used as de-foaming agent.
-It reduces the produced foam during making print paste.
+Kollasol CDA is used as a defoaming agent.
+It reduces the produced foam during the making of print paste.

 Process Flowchart of Reactive Printing